Youth Birding Competition

 Since different teams may approach this event with a wide range of intensity, below are three possible routes based on a mellow, intermediate or hard-core approach.

-If you want a good night’s sleep and a relaxing day, consider staying at the Wildlife Resources Division's Charlie Elliott Wildlife Center's Conference Center on Saturday afternoon and enjoy birding the 6,400-acre Wildlife Management Area (WMA).
-You can look for owls in the evening and explore the rest of the area on Sunday.
+If you want a good night’s sleep and a relaxing day, consider staying at the Wildlife Resources Division's Charlie Elliott Wildlife Center's Conference Center on the first afternoon and enjoy birding the 6,400-acre Clybel Wildlife Management Area (WMA).
+You can look for owls in the evening and explore the rest of the area on the following day.
 A day birding within the borders of Charlie Elliott Wildlife Center can be exciting.
 In one day in late April, 100 species were seen on the property alone (75 species is more typical).
 Pick up an area map at the Visitors’ Center kiosk on Elliott Trail, which is off the main entrance road (Marben Farms Road) from Hwy 11.

 While looking (or listening) for owls, keep your ears open for other nocturnal species as you can often hear Whip-poor-will, Chuck-wills-widow, and even diurnal species such as Yellow-breasted Chat and Grasshopper Sparrow.